 - Campus Community: Refers to students, faculty, staff, visitors, vendors, and contractors on, or in, Virginia Tech campus property. - Continuity of Operations Plan: A plan of action to continue business functions of a department/unit/organization after a disaster threatens to prevent them from resuming and/or continuing. - Crisis and Emergency Management Plan: An all-hazards incident management document that provides guidance intended to preserve life, protect property, and contain an incident or emergency on the local campus in order to continue the university's mission. - Emergency: An incident that overwhelms or nearly overwhelms day-to-day resources, plans, and personnel in place to manage them, while causing a significant disruption of normal business in all or a portion of the campus. - Emergency Coordination Officer: The person serving as the primary conduit between the state department of emergency management and the university with regard to emergency preparedness.
-The ECO coordinates planning, training, exercising, and all other activities related to the phases of emergency management.

-- Emergency Management: The process of coordinating available resources to effective manage emergencies or disaster that threaten the entity or institution, thereby saving lives, injury, and minimizing economic loss.
-This involves four phases: mitigation, preparedness, response, and recovery. - Emergency Action Plan: A department/area/unit-specific set of guidelines and procedures for use during an imminent life safety event (e.g. building fire, severe weather, hostile intruder, etc.). - Emergency Operations Center: A centralized location from which emergency operations can be directed and coordinated with the campus and community. - Exercise: A test of plans, protocol, and/or procedures intended to validate the planning and training process.
-Exercises include seminars, workshops, tabletops, drills, games, and functional and full-scale exercises. - Hazard: Any source of danger or element of risk to people or property. - Hazard Mitigation Plan: A risk management tool used to identify natural and human-caused hazards facing the Virginia Tech campus. - Incident: An occurrence or event, natural or human-caused, which requires a response to protect life or property. - Incident Action Plan: The statement of objectives and priorities for supporting activities during a designated period. - Incident Commander: The person responsible for all aspects of an emergency response; including quickly developing incident objectives, managing all incident operations, applying resources, and holding responsibility for all persons involved in the response. - Incident Command System: A nationally used, standardized, on-scene emergency management concept - Unified Command: An incident management method employing collaborative decision-making between multiple responsible internal and/or external departments/agencies to resolve an incident in a more efficient manner. - Incident Management Team: Select group of personnel closely aligning with ESF representative departments that will manage the early stages of an incident with Virginia Tech Emergency Management. - Incident Response Team: Key university departments/units that staff or otherwise support the Emergency Operations Center during an incident. - Joint Information Center: A location where personnel with public information responsibilities perform critical emergency information functions, crisis communications, and public affairs functions. - Liaison Officer: The Emergency Operations Center position responsible for internal/external coordination with departments/agencies playing a supporting response role during an event. - National Incident Management System: The group of principles that are legislated for all entities to assist in coordination national emergency response functions. - Public Information Officer: The Emergency Operations Center position responsible for information management during an event. - Safety Officer: The Emergency Operations Center position responsible for safety oversight during an event. - Safety and Security Policy Committee: An operational committee appointed by the President to serve as a coordinating and policy body, with responsibilities for establishing the framework for an overarching university safety, emergency management, and security program for all Virginia Tech facilities (on- and off-campus, owned and leased) and ensuring that it is implemented through the appropriate offices; evaluating the overall safety and security infrastructure; and providing oversight to the work of university operational committees responsible for environmental health and safety, violence prevention, emergency management, and other safety and security related efforts.
+The ECO coordinates planning, training, exercising, and all other activities related to the phases of emergency management. - Emergency Management: The process of coordinating available resources to effectively manage emergencies or disasters that threaten the entity or institution, thereby saving lives, minimizing injury, and minimizing economic loss.
+This involves mitigation, preparedness, response, and recovery. - Emergency Action Plan: A department/area/unit-specific set of guidelines and procedures for use during an imminent life safety event (e.g. building fire, severe weather, hostile intruder, etc.). - Emergency Operations Center: A centralized location from which emergency operations can be directed and coordinated with the campus and community. - Exercise: A test of plans, protocol, and/or procedures intended to validate the planning and training process. - Hazard: Any source of danger or element of risk to people or property. - Hazard Mitigation Plan: A risk management tool used to identify natural and human-caused hazards facing the Virginia Tech campus. - Incident: An occurrence, natural or human-caused, which requires a response to protect life or property. - Incident Action Plan: The statement of objectives and priorities for supporting activities during a designated period. - Incident Commander: The person responsible for all aspects of an emergency response; including quickly developing incident objectives, managing all incident operations, applying resources, and holding responsibility for all persons involved in the response. - Incident Command System: A nationally used, standardized, on-scene emergency management concept. - Unified Command: An incident management method employing collaborative decision-making between multiple responsible internal and/or external departments/agencies to resolve an incident. - Incident Leadership Team: Specific university leadership personnel with the authority and responsibility to set incident response and recovery strategy employed by Virginia during crisis. - Incident Management Team: Select group of personnel closely aligning with ESF representative departments that will manage the early stages of an incident with Virginia Tech Emergency Management. - Joint Information Center: A location where personnel with public information responsibilities perform critical emergency information functions, crisis communications, and public affairs functions. - Liaison Officer: The Emergency Operations Center position responsible for internal/external coordination with departments/agencies playing a supporting response role during an event. - National Incident Management System: The group of principles that are legislated for all entities to assist in coordination national emergency response functions. - Public Information Officer: The Emergency Operations Center position responsible for information management during an event. - Safety Officer: The Emergency Operations Center position responsible for safety oversight during an event.